Ingeborg looks in the mirror and sees a young woman in a white summer dress caressing her ankles, draping her body like a soft breeze.

 Outside her window she observes the florist carrying a bouquet of peonies in a multitude of red hues and by instinct she knows they are for her from Erik.
 On her dresser, the white lilies from Paul in the hand-blown blue vase project their large heads towards her.
 She senses their dignity and sensibility.

 With the war behind them an appetite for life has returned and she is happy to see her parents more relaxed and ready to move on.
 True, that Denmark was not as impacted by the war as most countries in Europe, but still, her parents were worried about her uncle and her cousins who went to fight in the trenches.
 Her uncle was badly hurt and one cousin died on the field.
 Thank God, her younger brothers were too young to fight.

 Now, she feels the effervescence of happiness rise from her gut through her breasts and lighting up her smile with a breath of excitement.
 She is witnessing an important time in her life and she feels animated.
-Exactly the way it is now is how she wants it to continue: with two suitors desiring her, she is aware of the surge of power within her.
+She wants this now to continue: with two suitors desiring her, she feels of the surge of power within her.

-She hears the doorbell.
+The doorbell sounds.
 The peonies are delivered.
 She must choose between Erik and Paul.
-Looking into the future she lives in grandeur with Erik, supported by a healthy size staff, she travels to Ostindia to live on a tobacco farm among indigenous people, and she becomes part of the elite in her town of Odense.
+Looking into the future she lives in grandeur with Erik, supported by a healthy size staff; she travels to Ostindia to live on a tobacco farm among indigenous people; and she becomes part of the elite in her town of Odense.
 With Paul, on the other hand, she develops her passion for fashion design, she lives a comfortable life in her hometown, and she’s with the man she loves.